 This Isn't Just "Snake Oil" - Scorpion Venom Works on Certain Brain Injuries

 Presently the uses for this new "snake oil" may only be experimental.
-But a great attorney is going to make sure that he or she argues everything that can bump up the final amount.
+But a great attorney will make sure that he or she argues everything that can bump up the final amount.
 This truth holds even if it is an "off-label" or experimental treatment.
 Let's take a look at a recent case involving college student Duane Rualo from Long Beach.

-This gentleman saw the advantages of venom after being diagnosed with Glioma a form of deadly brain tumor.
-Rualo is amazed.
+This gentleman saw the advantages of venom after being diagnosed with Glioma, a deadly brain tumor.
+Raulo is amazed.
 After treatment with the venom, he relates success.
 He had undergone surgery, radiation, and chemotherapy, yet still, the tumor came back.
 In this case, we have a tumor that is medically probably hereditary from childbirth, except that:

 Environmental factors such as food, radiation, or chemicals may cause these changes to genes?

 Yes, it's true, outside influence can trigger gene mutations.
-What this means to you, is that a parent could have been exposed to radiation, genetically altered food, or unhealthy food.
+This means that a parent could have been exposed to radiation, genetically altered food, or unhealthy food.
 So this could cause you, or in this case, Rualo, cancer through childbirth.

 Other Causes of Gene Mutations?

 But it could also be the case that genes may have been altered by an environmental hazard or other outside factor caused by a wrongdoer.
 If that is the case, often, the statute of limitations will be tolled until the reasonable discovery of the source of the injury (Read More.)